GiselleChaves/diagonalCalculate/README.md

 # diagonalCalculate
 Code developed during an programming class of modularization.
-Return the diagonal of a paving stone with the three edges informed by the user.
+Method diagonaCalculate return the diagonal of a paving stone with the three edges informed by the user.